Ravagraid/TishanLaNotes/Templates/Military Unit.md

 ### History
 Which major battles this formation was used in the past, or the cultural impact in world history?
 What is its legacy, historically or culturally?
+### Historical Loyalties
+Who was this formation loyal to, historically?
+Was it a king, god, general, country. kingdom, magic school, or species?